Human Resource Management and the Fourth Industrial Revolution: Adapting to our digitalised future

 - Configurational theory.

-Her research interests include applying Configuration theory and Set theory to re-measuring organisational concepts, and her research core is about the effects of Human-Computer Interaction on Human Resource Management.
-Farveh, also, has an industry background and worked as a project manager and HR coordinator overseas.
+Her research interests include applying Configuration theory and Set theory to re-measuring organisational concepts as well as exploring the impacts of work digitalisation on human resources.
+Farveh, also, is a Fellow of Higher Education Academy (UK) received several Teaching Merit Awards and Commendation Letters from University of Tasmania and Curtin University.
+She has an industry background and worked as a project manager and HR coordinator overseas.

 |Degree||Thesis title||University||Country||Date of award|